thjbdvlt/quelquhui/README.md

 quelqu'hui
 ==========

-tokenizer for contemporary french analysis with spacy.
+tokenizer for contemporary french (designed to be used with spacy).

 | text                    | tokens                      |
 | ----------------------- | --------------------------- |